openshift/origin/examples/sample-app/README.md

     You should see a welcome page and a form that allows you to query and update key/value pairs.
 The keys are stored in the database container running in the database pod.

-20. Make a change to your ruby sample main.html file, commit, and push it via git.
+21. Make a change to your ruby sample main.html file, commit, and push it via git.

  * If you do not have the webhook enabled, you'll have to manually trigger another build:

-            $ osc start-build -n test ruby-sample-build
+            $ osc start-build ruby-sample-build

-21. Repeat step 16 (waiting for the build to complete).
+22. Repeat step 16 (waiting for the build to complete).
 Once the build is complete, refreshing your browser should show your changes.

 Congratulations, you've successfully deployed and updated an application on OpenShift.